Logit / Probit

 There is no true for logit/probit.
 McFadden's pseudo- compares the log-likelihood of your model to a null model (intercept only):

-Values above 0.2 are considered quite good.
+Values above 0.2 are sometimes informally considered indicative of good fit, though interpretation depends on context and there is no universal threshold.
 Do not compare pseudo- values across different link functions.

 Classification Table